The 20 Best Major Depression Doctors Near Me

 English

 .
 Dr. Yerram is rated as a Distinguished provider by MediFind in the treatment of Major Depression.
-Her top areas of expertise are Major Depression, Seasonal Affective Disorder (SAD), Bipolar Disorder (BPD), and Schizophrenia.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Major Depression, Seasonal Affective Disorder (SAD), Bipolar Disorder (BPD), and Schizophrenia.
+Dr. Yerram is board certified in American Board Of Psychiatry And Neurology.

 Advanced in Major Depression